In Loving Memory Of

 Todd is survived by his daughters Tatianna and Hailey; parents Bryan and Carol; brothers Darren and Jason, sister-in-law Nancy, niece Danika and nephew Carson; and a large extended family of aunts, uncles, nieces, nephews, and cousins.

 A family interment in Hamiota will be held at a later date.

 In lieu of flowers, donations for the girls’ education can be made to Jason Smith, executor.

 Messages of condolence and/or photos can be shared or candles lit

 using the Tribute Wall or Guestbook links.

-To send flowers to Todd's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Todd Shane Smith, please visit our floral store.